Our head office

 We recommend that you contact your closest Egyptian consulate or embassy for current information for your nationality.

-In practice however, many nationalities (including British and European, Australian, New Zealand, USA, Canadian) can and do obtain their visas on arrival in Cairo airport.
+In practice however, many nationalities (including British and European, Australian, New Zealand, USA) can and do obtain their visas on arrival in Cairo airport.
 The process is much quicker and simpler, the cost is currently US$25 p/p and must be paid in hard currency (i.e. GBP, USD or EUR) - you'll be given change in local currency if necessary.
 There are no forms to fill in and you don't need to bring passport photos.
 Visas are issued at one of the bank desks in the immigration hall, before you get to passport control.
-Our representative will have met you by this stage and will assist with the process.
+If flying into Cairo International Airport our representative will have met you by this stage and will assist with the process.

-All African and Indian nationals, and some others, will need to obtain their visas in advance.
+All African & Indian nationals, and some others, will need to obtain their visas in advance.

 For further information on your visa requirements, please either contact us or your local Egyptian embassy/consulate.